kartik2629/Temperature-Converter/README.md

 - **Basic Arithmetic Operations:** Perform fundamental calculations, including addition, subtraction, multiplication, and division, with just a few taps.

 - **Easy-to-Use:** The intuitive design ensures that even users new to the app can quickly grasp its functionality and start calculating.

-## Getting Started

-To use the Unique Calculator App on your Android device, follow these steps:

-1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command: